aenniw/ARDUINO/skarsta/README.md

 ## Introduction

 Quite some time ago, I have bought one of [Skarsta](https://www.ikea.com/us/en/catalog/products/S29084966/) tables.
-As its electric alternative [Bekant](https://www.ikea.com/us/en/catalog/products/S59022528/) seemed to me overpriced and it doesn't have many presets for custom positions.
+As its electric alternative [Bekant](https://www.ikea.com/us/en/catalog/products/S59022528/) seemed to me overpriced and it doesn't have many preset_values for custom positions.
 Design of the case and its mechanical parts (mainly motor and encoder) was updated multiple times during this time.
 First version was powered by [FIXA Screwdriver](https://www.ikea.com/us/en/catalog/products/60196103/).
 This was great, as I was reusing all of its electronics.
 However, it has drawbacks, as it could not handle heavier loads of stuff on the table and PSU that was supplied, could be used only for recharging, which resulted to dead batteries sooner than expected.
 After testing quite a few DC motors from Ebay, Aliexpress and Banggood, I stuck with [DC-12V-180RPM Motor](https://www.banggood.com/DC-12V-180RPM-Geared-Motor-High-Torque-Gear-Reducer-Motor-p-1068573.html?p=7W02096203810201609O&stayold=1&curwarehouse=CN), that satisfies my needs at the moment.
 But basically, you can use any motor that you have...
 All you have to do is update case sizing for that motor.
 Other electronics can remain the same...